 Domain Outcome Data Sources Evidence Proposed Rating Owner (Dept/Lead) Domain 2: Workforce health and well-being 2A: When at work, staff are provided with support to manage obesity, diabetes, asthma, COPD and mental health conditions Occupational Health Referral Data National Staff Survey (NSS) 2021 question 9d "My immediate manager takes a positive interest in my health & wellbeing" NSS question 11a "Organisation takes positive action on health & wellbeing".
-The Trust's Occupational Health Service provides a wide range of support with physical and psychological health & wellbeing, including: - In-house referrals to Occupational Health specialists - Workplace counselling - Trust-wide staff vaccination programmes - Menopause support service - Foot health service - Signposting to smoking cessation service In addition to the services provided within the Occupational Health remit, the Trust also provides: - A free, 24/7 Employee Assistance Programme providing support with Developing - 1 Future EDS cycles 2023 & 2024: Can become Achieving & Excelling if health monitoring data is collated by Occupational Health and other places of referral (e.g. EAP) and made available anonymously by all protected characteristics.
+The Trust's Occupational Health Service provides a wide range of support with physical and psychological health & wellbeing, including: In-house referrals to Occupational Health specialists Workplace counselling Trust-wide staff vaccination programmes Menopause support service Foot health service Signposting to smoking cessation service In addition to the services provided within the Occupational Health remit, the Trust also provides: A free, 24/7 Employee Assistance Programme providing support with Developing - 1 Future EDS cycles 2023 & 2024: Can become Achieving & Excelling if health monitoring data is collated by Occupational Health and other places of referral (e.g. EAP) and made available anonymously by all protected characteristics.
 This should then be used alongside anonymised AD - OD, Wellbeing & Inclusion physical health & wellbeing (including healthy eating & activity) mental health, emotional support, financial wellbeing support and housing & consumer advice.

-Peer Mental Health First Aiders & Wellbeing Champions within the Trust absence data to increase and tailor support to all staff, including those with protected characteristics.

-Unfortunately, the Occupational Health service does not currently collect referral data by Disability, Race/Ethnicity, Sexual Orientation or Religion.
-This limits the analysis for Domain 2A.
-The Trust can establish what the barriers are to collecting the data currently and then ensure that a process is in place to collect the data, with the written consent of the individual.

-The Occupational Health service does currently collect referral data by the protected characteristic of age, and collects data on male and female sex/gender identities.
+Peer Mental Health First Aiders & Wellbeing Champions within the Trust Unfortunately, the Occupationa Health service does not currently collect referral data by Disability, Race/Ethnicity, Sexual Orientation or Religion This limits the analysis for Domain 2A.
+The Trust can establish what the barriers are to collecting the data currently and then ensure that a process is in place to collect the data, with the written consent of the individual. health & the Trust should also use it to . reduce negative impacts of the working environment The Occupational Health service does currently collect referral data by the protected characteristic of age, and collect data on male and female sex/gender identities.
+This data shows that the likelihood of referral to Occupational Health increases from age 41 to age 64, reaching a peak between the ages of 46 and 50.
+The most common reasons for referral in those years are mental health-related and musculoskeletal.
+Cancer and cardiovascular reasons also increase in those years.
+The Trust can use this data to ensure that specific health & wellbeing initiatives are further-developed to support colleagues with these conditions.
+The Trust has a menopause support service for colleagues, but can also now adopt the NHS Menopause Guidance to further support colleagues who are experiencing or beginning to experience menopause at any age, but particularly likely between the ages of 40-55+: